 After the initial prototype it was then a matter of printing, testing the fit, fixing the design and repeating over and over again.
 It took a number of iterations until we were totally happy with the results.

 The choice of the material was also very important.
 It needed to match the original parts hardness and flexibility as much as possible.
-The fact that the molded part was totally solid as opposed to a 3D printed part that has an inner structure that actually imparts mechanical properties to it, meant that this was not just a simple task of matching like with like.
+The fact that the molded part was totally solid as opposed to a custom 3D printed part that has an inner structure that actually imparts mechanical properties to it, meant that this was not just a simple task of matching like with like.
 We tested several different flexible filaments with varying shore hardness from different filament suppliers, 98A, 92A and 95A.
 We ultimately decided that the best compromise was achieved with using the 95A hardness filament.
 We decided to use black Polymaker PolyFlex TPU 95A (sourced from another local startup, Invent3D) and started testing the best settings for printing these on our Ultimakers using some Magigoo (original) to be able to easily release them from the glass bed after printing.

 Since it is said that an image is worth a thousand words, here are some images of the actual part Figure 5 and the same part fitted on the gun, Figure 6.